avnet-iotconnect/iotc-azurertos-sdk/README.md

 * Renesas CK-RX65N board
 * Renesas RX65N Cloud Kit

-Various Click Board sensors are also supported by the WFI32-IoT project.
-See the [WFI32-IoT Quickstart Demo Guide](samples/wfi32iot/QUICKSTART_DEMO.md).

-To get started quickly, see the [IoTConnect AzureRTOS SDK STM32L4](https://www.youtube.com/watch?v=kkR9r2D4zBQ) demo video on YouTube.
+To get started quickly, see the [IoTConnect AzureRTOS SDK STM32L4](https://www.youtube.com/watch?v=kkR9r2D4zBQ) demo video on YouTube for a walkthrough.

 If contributing to this project, please follow the [contributing guidelines](CONTRIBUTING.md)